yohasebe/openai-chat-api-workflow/README.md

 - **Your First Language**: Set your first language (default: `English`)
 - **Your Second Language**: Set your second language (default: `Japanese`).
 This language is used when using GPT-3 for translation.
 - **Max Characters**: Maximum number of characters that can be included in a query (default: `10000`).
-- **Timeout**: Number of seconds before timeout (default: 180).
+- **Timeout**: Number of seconds before the timeout (default: `180`).
-- **"Please Wait" Message**: If disabled, "Please Wait" message is suppressed. (default: `checked`)
+- **"Please Wait" Message**: If disabled, the "Please Wait" message is suppressed. (default: `checked`)
 - **Sound**: If checked, a notification sound will play when the response is returned.
 - **Echo**: If enabled, the original prompt is contained in the result text.
-- **Save File Path**: If set, the results will be saved in the specified path as a markdown file
+- **Save File Path**: If set, the results will be saved in the specified path as a markdown file.
-- **Text to Speech**: If enabled, the results will be read aloud using the system default text-to-speech language and voice
+- **Text to Speech**: If enabled, the results will be read aloud using the system's default text-to-speech language and voice
 - **Output HTML Using Pandoc**: Show results in the default web browser if pandoc is installed.

 **Text to Speech**

-If the `Text to Speech` option is enabled, the result text will be read out in the system standard language and voice.
+If the `Text to Speech` option is enabled, the result text will be read aloud in the system's standard language and voice.
 To change the language and speech, go to [Accessibility] - [Vision] -[Spoken Content] in the Mac Settings panel.

 <img width="600" alt="spoken-content-panel" src="https://user-images.githubusercontent.com/18207/221521819-a942e6ba-0523-4526-93da-52b6167defaf.png">